jafayassine03/Phishing-Awareness-Simulator/README.md

 This project aims to:

 Raise awareness about phishing attacks
-Improve users' ability to spot malicious messages Provide a fun, gamified way to learn cybersecurity basics 🛠️ Technologies Used
+Improve users' ability to detect malicious messages Provide a fun, gamified way to learn cybersecurity basics 🛠️ Technologies Used
 Python 3